John Ruskin: Sexuality

-Ruskin's sexuality has been the subject of a great deal of speculation and critical comment.
-His one marriage, to Effie Gray, was annulled after six years owing to non-consummation.
-Effie, in a letter to her parents, claimed that Ruskin found her "person" repugnant: He alleged various reasons, hatred of children, religious motives, a desire to preserve my beauty, and finally this last year he told me his true reason... that he had imagined women were quite different to what he saw I was, and that the reason he did not make me his Wife was because he was disgusted with my person the first evening 10th April [1848].
+Ruskin's sexuality has been the subject of a great deal of speculation.
+He was married once, to Effie Gray, whom he met when she was 12 and he was 21, and Gray's family encouraged a match between the two when she had matured.
+The marriage was annulled after six years owing to non-consummation.
+Effie, in a letter to her parents, claimed that Ruskin found her "person" repugnant: He alleged various reasons, hatred of children, religious motives, a desire to preserve my beauty, and finally this last year he told me his true reason… that he had imagined women were quite different to what he saw I was, and that the reason he did not make me his Wife was because he was disgusted with my person the first evening 10th April [1848].
 Ruskin told his lawyer during the annulment proceedings: It may be thought strange that I could abstain from a woman who to most people was so attractive.
 But though her face was beautiful, her person was not formed to excite passion.
 On the contrary, there were certain circumstances in her person which completely checked it.
 The cause of Ruskin's "disgust" has led to much conjecture.
 Mary Lutyens speculated that he rejected Effie because he was horrified by the sight of her pubic hair.
 Lutyens argued that Ruskin must have known the female form only through Greek statues and paintings of nudes which lacked pubic hair.
 However, Peter Fuller wrote, "It has been said that he was frightened on the wedding night by the sight of his wife's pubic hair; more probably, he was perturbed by her menstrual blood."
 Ruskin's biographers Tim Hilton and John Batchelor also took the view that menstruation was the more likely explanation, though Batchelor also suggests that body-odour may have been the problem.
 There is no evidence to support any of these theories.
 William Ewart Gladstone said to his daughter Mary, "should you ever hear anyone blame Millais or his wife, or Mr. Ruskin [for the breakdown of the marriage], remember that there is no fault; there was misfortune, even tragedy.
 All three were perfectly blameless."
-The fullest story of the Ruskins' marriage to date has been told by the scholar Robert Brownell.
+Ruskins' marriage is the subject of a book by Robert Brownell.

-Ruskin's later relationship with Rose La Touche has led to claims that he started a correspondence with her when he met her at the age of nine.
-In fact, he did not approach her as a suitor until on or near her eighteenth birthday.
-She asked him to wait for her until she was 21.
-Receiving no answer, he repeated his proposal.